MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/css/grid-layout.md

 ---
 description: Learn how to use CSS Grid Layout to make fluid layouts for your website.
-title: Dev guide: Grid layout - Microsoft Edge Development
+title: Dev guide - Grid layout - Microsoft Edge Development
 author: libbymc
 ---